Miami-Dade Transit: Paratransit (STS)

 Paratransit/Special Transportation Services (STS) is available for people with a mental or physical disability who cannot ride Metrobus, Metrorail, or Metromover.
 For $3.50 per one-way trip, STS offers shared-ride, door-to-door travel in accessible vehicles throughout most of Miami-Dade County, in some parts of south Broward County, and in the middle and northern Keys.
 STS operates 24 hours a day, 7 days a week, including most holidays.
 Service is run by private company.

-Rates
+Fares

 The "EASY Card" system is a regional fare collection system with interoperable smartcards and equipment.
 The following information is specific to Miami-Dade Transit:

 Since October 1, 2009, Miami-Dade Transit has used the EASY Card system for fare collection.

 On December 13, 2009 paper-based bus transfers were discontinued, and bus-to-bus transfers are now free only when using an EASY Card or EASY Ticket.